onurozuduru/data-structure-project/README.md

 It is a C++ project which is written in 2011 by Anil Kayan and Onur Ozuduru for Data Structures and Algorithms class.
-This is our first project at university, I remember that how we'd searched and compared some sorting algorithms before we wrote the code :') OK, after the emotional sentences, let me give some information about the code :)
+This was our first project at university, I remember that how we'd searched and compared some sorting algorithms before we wrote the code :') OK, after the emotional sentences, let me give some information about the code :)
 It is a simple console application.
 It takes a text file and counts the words in that file.
 There are more information on _ProjectDescription.pdf_ file.